wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/3-explore-supported-upgrade-paths.md

 ### Edition Upgrade paths for Windows 10 and later

-For Windows 10 or later, changing editions is easier.
-Unlike previous Windows versions, the in-place upgrade process is not required and the OS does not have to be replaced to change to a different edition.
-Instead, the license that is used for the device determines the edition.
-If the license changes to a different edition, then the OS features reflect the new license.
+For Windows 10 or 11, changing editions is more accessible.
+Unlike previous versions of Windows, the in-place upgrade process isn't required.
+Switching to different editions doesn’t require the OS to be replaced.
+Instead, the license used for the device determines the edition.
+The OS features reflect the new license if the license changes to another edition.

-This is extremely helpful for new PC deployments.
-A new device might come with a certain edition of Windows, but the organization uses a different edition.
-The most common scenario is devices are purchased with Pro, but the organization uses Enterprise or Education edition.
-Instead of a lengthy wipe and reload, a simple change of the licenses changes the edition.
-In many cases, not even a reboot is required.
+This process is beneficial for new PC deployments.
+A new device might come with a specific edition of Windows, but the organization uses a different edition.
+The most common scenario is that your device purchase includes Pro, but the organization uses Enterprise or Education edition.
+Instead of a lengthy wipe and reload, a simple change to the licenses will change the edition.
+Most times, a reboot is unnecessary.

 There are several methods available for performing an edition upgrade.
-The current edition on the device and the target edition determine which method can be used.
+The current edition on the device and the target edition determine which method to use.
 The following table shows the supported upgrade paths for editions:

 :::row:::
   :::column:::